reahl/reahl/reahl-doc/doc/tutorial/ownwidget.rst

    $("div.mywidget").mywidgetjs("{message:'Hello there'}")

-Reahl has a mechanism by which a |Widget| can register such such a small JavaScript snippet for execution on page load.
+Reahl has a mechanism by which a |Widget| can register such a small JavaScript snippet for execution on page load.
 The Python class of your |Widget| only needs to implement a :meth:`reahl.web.fw.Widget.get_js` method.
 Reahl collects all such